210517-Enterprise/demos/week5/notes/docker.md

 # This will take you to psql shell where you can construct a table.
 # You can view this data if you open DBeaver and connect to port 5432 of localhost
 # !
-Note that your postgres db engine on your local machine must be turned off in order to view the data from your postgres container !
+Note that your postgres db engine on your local machine must be turned off in
+# order to view the data from your postgres container !

+# Go to Services -> turn off postgres

-# By default, schema will be set to public, but you can set this to whatever custom schema
+# By default, schema will be set to public, but you can set this to whatever custom schema you
+# want to view in psql shell with the following commands:

+SET search_path TO myschema;

+\l - to display databases
+\c - connect to new database
 ```